What Is Diabetes?

 - both conditions are present.

-A Metabolic Disorder
+Diabetes is a Metabolic Disorder

 Metabolism is a term that describes the processes through which food is converted into energy for your body to use immediately or store for later use.